-Modulus of rupture is the maximum load carrying capacity of a member.
-It is generally used in tests of bending strength to quantify the stress required to cause failure.
-It is reported in units of psi.
+Modulus of rupture is the maximum load carrying capacity of a wood sample.
+It is generally used in tests of bending strength to quantify the stress required to cause breakage.
+It is reported in units of psi (per square inch).

 Test Method: IS: 1734 (P-11)1983, RA-2003, IS: 1708 (P-5) 1985

 This test helps in determining the flexural stiffness and modulus of elasticity properties of wood-based materials by nondestructive testing using transverse vibration in the vertical direction.